FaraB-AID/NotesPlus/README.md

 `{ens#: text}` or `{#ens#: text}` gets formatted then injected as `[Editor's note: this scene:< text>.]`

-If no format code is included, the note will be left unformatted.
+If no format is included, the note will be left unformatted.

 `{#: text}` or `{#-#: text}` does not get formatted, then gets injected as `text`

 **Additional info:**
+For unformatted notes with a duration, separate the duration *#* and the location *#* with a `-`.

 If *text* is empty or only spaces, the note will be removed from the context but not injected back in (keeping blank notes from taking up characters and throwing off the AI).